giachello/pybeoplay/README.md

 - description (if available)
 - stand positions

-The following commands are avialable:
+The following commands are available:
 - set volume
 - set mute
 - play